INK-USC/rockner/docs/index.md

 <!-- ##  -->
 <!-- ***Abstract.***{: .text-red-100}  -->

-Neural named entity recognition (NER) models have achieved great performance on many conventional benchmarks such as CoNLL2003 and OntoNotes 5.0.
-However, it is not clear whether they are still reliable in realistic applications where entities and/or context words can be out of the distribution of the training data.
-It is thus important to audit the robustness of NER systems via natural adversarial attacks.
-Most existing methods for generating adversarial attacks in  NLP mainly focus on sentence classification and question answering, while they don't have special designs to reflect the underlying compositions of the NER examples --- i.e., entity structures and their context words.
-In this paper,
-we focus on creating general natural adversarial examples (i.e., real-world entities and human-readable context) for evaluating the robustness of NER models.

-To audit the robustness of named entity recognition (NER) models, we propose RockNER, a simple yet effective method to generate natural adversarial examples via entity-/context-level attacks.
-We apply the proposed attacking method on the OntoNotes 5.0 dataset and create a new benchmark named OntoRock to evaluate the robustness of a variety of existing NER models via a systematic evaluation protocol.
-Our experiments and analysis reveal that even the best model has a significant performance drop.
-We find that these models tend to memorize entity patterns instead of reasoning from the context.
-Apart from that, we also study the effects of a few data augmentation methods to improve the robustness of NER models.
+To audit the robustness of named entity recognition (NER) models, we propose RockNER, a simple yet effective method to create natural adversarial examples.
+Specifically, at the entity level, we replace target entities with other entities of the same semantic class in Wikidata; at the context level, we use pre-trained language models (e.g., BERT) to generate word substitutions.
+Together, the two levels of at- tack produce natural adversarial examples that result in a shifted distribution from the training data on which our target models have been trained.
+We apply the proposed method to the OntoNotes dataset and create a new benchmark named OntoRock for evaluating the robustness of existing NER models via a systematic evaluation protocol.
+Our experiments and analysis reveal that even the best model has a significant performance drop, and these models seem to memorize in-domain entity patterns instead of reasoning from the context.
+Our work also studies the effects of a few simple data augmentation methods to improve the robustness of NER models.
 <!-- \footnote{Our code and data are publicly available at the project website: \url{https://inklab.usc.edu/rockner}.} -->

 ## Dataset Format (Todo)